An over head view of pull apart dinner rolls.

 2. Place each portion into muffin tins.

-3. Cover and let rise 30 minutes, or until almost doubled.
+3. Cover and let rise, in a warm spot, 30 minutes, or until almost doubled.

 5. Bake the rolls 18-20 minutes, or until golden.